-Next year we will be celebrating our 15-year anniversary and as this momentous milestone rolls on I wanted to reflect on some of the lessons I have learnt since we launched the business.
-Some lessons were very painful, some obvious and some were acutely necessary, but all have served a purpose; to help us grow and add real value to our customers.
+Next year we will be celebrating our 15-year anniversary and as this momentous milestone rolls on I wanted to reflect on some of the lessons we have learnt since we launched the business.
+Some lessons were very painful, some obvious and some were acutely necessary, but all have served a purpose; to help us grow and add value to our customers.

 When we started the company our one driving motivator was to add real value to the experience of our customers.
 I am proud to say this defining principle remains one of the bastions of our existence today.

 As I look on the last 15 years, I now reflect with pride on some of the lessons we have been privileged to learn.
 I hope that budding business owners, friends, collaborators, and others who read this will find some learning in these words.